-Although there was not a goodwill asset impairment in our 2015 annual test, an interim impairment test could be triggered by the following: actual earnings results that are materially lower than expected, significant adverse changes in the operating environment, an increase in the discount rate, changes in other key assumptions which require judgment and are forward looking in nature, or if our market capitalization falls below book value for an extended period of time.
-No impairment triggers were identified subsequent to our 2015 annual test.
+Although there was not a goodwill asset impairment in our 2016 annual test, an interim impairment test could be triggered by the following: actual earnings results that are materially lower than expected, significant adverse changes in the operating environment, an increase in the discount rate, changes in other key assumptions which require judgment and are forward looking in nature, or if our market capitalization falls below book value for an extended period of time.
+No impairment triggers were identified subsequent to our 2016 annual test.

-We determined in connection with our preparation of financial statements for the three months ended September 30, 2015 and December 31, 2015, that an other than temporary decrease in the value of our investment in Enable had occurred.
+During the year ended December 31, 2015, we determined that an other than temporary decrease in the value of our investment in Enable had occurred.
 The impairment analysis compared the estimated fair value of our investment in Enable to its carrying value.
 The fair value of the investment was determined using multiple valuation methodologies under both the market and income approaches.

 Key assumptions in the market approach include recent market transactions of comparable companies and EBITDA to total enterprise multiples for comparable companies.
-Due to volatility of the quoted price of Enable's units, a volume weighted average price was used under the market approach to best approximate fair value at the measurement date.
+Due to volatility of the quoted price of Enable's common units, a volume weighted average price was used under the market approach to best approximate fair value at the measurement date.
 Key assumptions in the income approach include Enable's forecasted cash distributions, projected cash flows of incentive distribution rights, forecasted growth rate of Enable's cash distributions beyond 2020, and the discount rate used to determine the present value of the estimated future cash flows.
 A weighing of the different approaches was utilized to determine the estimated fair value of our investment in Enable.

-As a result of the analysis, we recorded other than temporary impairments on our investment in Enable of \$250 million and \$975 million during the three months ended September 30, 2015 and December 31, 2015, respectively.
+As a result of the analysis, we recorded other than temporary impairments on our equity method investment in Enable of \$1,225 million during the year ended December 31, 2015.
 We based our assumptions on projected financial information that we believe is reasonable; however, actual results may differ materially from those projections.
-It is reasonably possible that the estimate of the impairment of our investment in Enable will change in the near term due to the following: actual Enable cash distribution is materially lower than expected, significant adverse changes in Enable's operating environment, increase in the discount rate, and changes in other key assumptions which require judgment and are forward looking in nature.
+It is reasonably possible that the estimate of the impairment of our equity method investment in Enable will change in the near term due to the following: actual Enable cash distribution is materially lower than expected, significant adverse changes in Enable's operating environment, increase in the discount rate, and changes in other key assumptions which require judgment and are forward looking in nature.